American Patriot Party National Political Campaign Election Issues

 Where James Madison clearly presents:

-..."The honorable member asks, Why ask for this power, and if the subsequent clause be not fully competent for the same purpose.
+..."Thehonorable member asks, Why ask for this power, and if the subsequent clausebe not fully competent for the same purpose.
 If so, what new terrors can arise from this particular clause?
 It is only a superfluity.
-If that "latitude of construction" which he contends for were to take place with respect to the sweeping clause, there "would" be room for "those horrors".
-But it gives "no" supplementary power.
-It only enables them to execute the "delegated powers".
+If that "latitude of construction" which he contends for were to take place with respect to the sweeping clause, there "would" be room for "those HORRORS".
+But it gives "NO" supplementary power.
+It ONLY enables them to execute the "DELEGATED powers".
 If the "delegation" of their "powers" be "safe", no possible inconvenience can arise from this clause.
-It is at most "but" explanatory."
+It is at most "BUT" explanatory."

 What was James Madison responding to in the debate?